 Skip to main content Skip to home page

-Infection Prevention & Control staff and hospital leadership will continue to closely monitor for signs of increased spread of illness among patients and staff.
+Infection Prevention & Control staff and hospital leadership will continue to closely monitor for signs of increased spread of illness among patients and staff and will update these restrictions as needed to respond to an increase in respiratory illnesses within our hospitals and clinics as well as the community.

 Visitation Summary

-• (The Women's Hospital and Deaconess Henderson Hospital Women's Services have different guidelines below.)
+• The Women's Hospital and Deaconess Henderson Hospital Women's Services have different guidelines, see below.

 • While most staff are no longer required to wear a mask, patients or visitors may ask them to put on a mask during interactions or while providing care.